Asset Purchase Agreement Template

-An asset purchase agreement is a legal contract where a buyer acquires specific assets of a business rather than purchasing the entire company or its stock.
-This strategic approach allows buyers to selectively acquire desired assets while leaving unwanted liabilities with the seller.
+An asset purchase agreement (or APA) is a legal contract where a buyer acquires specific assets of a business rather than buying the company itself or its shares.
+This structure lets the buyer selectively pick the assets they want — equipment, inventory, IP, customer lists, key contracts, goodwill — and (usually) leave liabilities with the seller's entity.

-Unlike stock purchases where the buyer acquires the entire entity with all its assets and liabilities, asset purchases provide greater control over what is acquired and what risks are assumed.
-This makes asset purchase agreements particularly valuable for strategic acquisitions, distressed sales, and selective business expansions.
+Unlike a share purchase, where the buyer acquires the entire entity along with all its assets and liabilities, an asset purchase gives the buyer cleaner control: they only inherit what they explicitly take.
+This makes asset purchase agreements particularly common for strategic acquisitions, distressed sales, carve-outs from larger groups, and selective business expansions.

 Asset Purchase vs. Stock Purchase: Key Differences